ntfwc/twitch_desktop_notification_system/README.md

 #Set-up

+Note: If you are cloning the repository, rather than downloading a release.
+You'll have to add a folder called cache along with a followedList.txt file.

 Add the usernames of people which you want channel notifications for to followedList.txt, one per line.
 Note: You can have blank lines and comments can be created by prefixing a line with #.
 See example_followedList.txt.

 #Running